lalbornoz/PuTTie/PuTTie/README.md

 This is additionally required as PuTTY's upstream is ~~an insecure, socially inept, belligerent, obstinate, covetous arsehole~~ particularly hostile to both users, change, reality, contributors, as well as maintainers of PuTTY forks.
-As PuTTie has, empirically speaking as well over the course of its existence since late June 2018, very low maintenance cost, it is much less likely to succumb to the inevitability of bit rot and loss of maintainers.
+As PuTTie has shown to have, over the course of its existence since late June 2018, very low maintenance cost, it is much less likely to succumb to the inevitability of bit rot and loss of maintainers.

 Still not convinced?
 Here are seven (7) *extremely convincing* reasons why you should use PuTTie: